“Bless the Lord, O my soul,

 Ancient Names Of The Stars.

 Procyan, the brightest star, is located in the heart of the sign.
-As stars go, it is the 8th brightest star in order of magnitude in the heavens.
+As stars go, it is the 8th brightest star in order of magnitude in all the heavens.

 Astronomers have observed this particular star at length.
-They found that it is a bit unusual in that it has a hidden companion.
+They found it to be a bit unusual in that it has a hidden companion.
 It is actually comprised of two stars: Procyon A, what is known as a main sequence star, and Procyon B, a much smaller white dwarf.
 That speaks of a bigger, stronger, brighter Someone Who leads and protect a smaller, weaker someone else! 😉 The weaker even affects the movement of its much brighter companion just as Jesus is moved by the cries of His loved ones: US!

 The Arabs called this star, “Al Shira or Al Shemeliya: The Prince or Chief of the Left hand,” corresponding to Castor.
 Remember Castor, the human side of Gemini?
 He seemed to be supported and protected by Pollux, his brother, as if he were the weaker one.
 Both are a picture of us, Church! 😀